articleIcon-icon

 State disability insurance tax (SDI) provides temporary benefit payments to workers for non-work-related illness, injury, or pregnancy.
 SDI is not to be confused with workers’ compensation, which is a different form of insurance.

 SDI also provides paid family leave (PFL) benefits that offer partial wage replacement to people who can’t work because they have family responsibilities.
-Qualifying responsibilities include caring for a seriously ill family member, bonding with a new child, or participating in a qualifying event due to a family member’s military deployment.
+Qualifying responsibilities include caring for a seriously ill family member, bonding with a new child, or participating in an event due to a family member’s military deployment.

 Paying the employment training tax

-Employment training tax (ETT) is an employer-paid tax that provides funds to train employees in targeted industries to make California businesses more competitive.
+ETT is an employer-paid tax that provides funds to train employees in targeted industries to make California businesses more competitive.

 Paying your California workers’ compensation

 Worker’s compensation is another required payment in California, even if you only have one employee in the state.
+Other US employers also need to secure this insurance if any of their employees regularly work within the state borders.

 Unlike state disability insurance, where the insurance provides payment to workers for non-work-related illness or injury, workers’ compensation is insurance for an employee’s injury while performing their job.
 The insurance provides temporary financial relief to the injured employee while protecting the employer from extra liability.